 Write a draft of an essay about either the mission of the university or an effective teaching methodology.

-During the year, I realized that my attempt of defining a mission for the university, or deriving a common teaching methodology in the form of an essay would be a futile task.
-Both directions have their own experts in the schools of humanities who are specialized in education.
+During the year, I realized that my attempt to define a mission for the university, or deriving a common teaching methodology in the form of an essay would be a futile task.
+Both areas have their own experts in the schools of humanities who specialize in education.
 Not only that: we have a clearly written mission of our university since its establishment.
 I have come to also believe that there can never be a single true methodology, which is directly dependent on the worldview of a teacher.
 The differences in characters of many faculty members are there to positively influence the students of different backgrounds.

 Yet I did my homework.
-As a consequence, I perceive university aiming at at least two targets: (i) helping an average student to become a specialist in some field, (ii) contributing to the scientific research.
-The third, perhaps, the most defining target would be instilling in students a sense of culture, the definition of which is difficult to tie down; neither Ortega nor Whitehead1 provide a satisfactory interpretation for it (albeit, they both use the same word under different settings), and Jaspers seems to avoid using the term altogether.
-Observing obstacles and my lack of expertise, I abandon the project.
+As a consequence, I see the university as aiming at at least two targets: (i) helping an average student to become a specialist in some field, (ii) contributing to the scientific research.
+A third, perhaps the most defining, target would be instilling in students a sense of culture, the definition of which is difficult to tie down; neither Ortega nor Whitehead1 provide a satisfactory interpretation for it (albeit, they both use the same word under different settings), and Jaspers seems to avoid using the term altogether.
+Observing these obstacles and my lack of expertise, I abandon the project.

 Author a research paper on computer vision.

-The research I was conducting was going nowhere, and, at some point, I even lost my confidence in getting out of the dead-end I found myself in.
-A glimpse of hope emerged only when I drowned my doubts and put a heavy effort for several days in a row to achieve a small outcome.
+The research I was conducting was going nowhere.
+Some hope emerged only when I drowned my doubts and put in a heavy effort for several days in a row to achieve a small outcome.
 This micro-achievement removed my uncertainty and built my confidence.
 Four months later, I was drafting the final results of the experiments in the paper.
-Upon submission, the reviewer’s harsh feedback helped me to critically analyze my approach and realize how weak my research actually was.
-The final output, therefore, makes me happy.
-It has been five months now that I am waiting for the final decision.
-That makes me unhappy.
+The final output after the revision following the reviewer’s feedback makes me happy.

-Run a half-marathon in under 90 minutes and other related items.
+Run a half-marathon in under 90 minutes (and other items).

-I stopped running in March 2025, initially due to the business in my schedule.
-At some point of the year, I could run six kilometers, which is not a major achievement by an amateur runner.
+I stopped running in March 2025, initially due to the perceived busyness in my schedule.
+At some point of the year, I was able to run six kilometers, which is not a major achievement by an amateur runner.
 I missed the registration of the Baku half-marathon in April, which I attribute to my negligence.
 The impossible threshold of “under 90 minutes” I attribute to my ignorance.
-I kept doing occasional calisthenics, reaching twelve good-form pull-ups at some point, yet having a healthy breakfast at seven AM for 250 days was naturally a ridiculous goal.
+I kept doing occasional calisthenics, reaching twelve good-form pull-ups at some point, yet having a healthy breakfast at seven o’clock for 250 days was naturally a ridiculous goal.

 Back up and organize my digital and physical items in April.

 Although not in April, and still in progress, I made certain attempts to sort out my digital and physical space.
 I threw away unused clutter, limited my wardrobe, and bought an external SSD to back up my data.
 Cleaning up old computers, downloading items from old drives and organizing them required time and effort.
-I am still far from achieving the order I was hoping to achieve, simply because I did not prioritize digital hygiene (including digital privacy) over other major tasks.
+I am still far from achieving the order I hoped for, simply because I did not prioritize digital hygiene (including digital privacy) over other major tasks.

 Define the updated Brodsky and Ebert lists and complete about 20% of them.

-Exactly one year ago, I wrote an essay which undermined the value of books.
-As a consequence, I have developed a certain pickiness and approach when reading books (which I will describe later on).
-Movies I watch rarely, TV shows – never2.
-Still, I recall a few great movies which had a deep impact on me and still touch aesthetic parts of my soul: Spirit of the Beehive.
-La Dolce Vita, Lawrence of Arabia, Ikiru, Apocalypse Now, Vertigo, Amadeus.
+Exactly one year ago, I wrote an essay which undermined the value of books (including the Brodsky list).
+As a consequence, I have developed a certain pickiness and approach when reading books (I will describe it soon and publish a writing about it after seven months).
+Movies I watch rarely, TV shows – never.2 Still, I recall a few great movies which had a deep impact on me and still touch aesthetic parts of my soul: Spirit of the Beehive, La Dolce Vita, Lawrence of Arabia, Ikiru, Apocalypse Now, Vertigo, Amadeus.
 I am sure of mixing timeline to some degree, and I certainly did not always follow my rule of watching movies in order.
-Yet when did, I discovered something new about myself; Spirit of the Beehive was the result of such an order.
+Yet when I did, I discovered something new about myself; Spirit of the Beehive was the result of such an order.

 Track my financial spending and invest.

 I took deliberate steps to learn about finance and economics.
-I watched and enjoyed Neil Fergusson’s The Ascent of Money which introduced to me necessary terminology and historical perspective.
+I watched and enjoyed Neil Fergusson’s The Ascent of Money which introduced me to the necessary terminology and historical perspective.
 I read the paper and studied the internals of Bitcoin from the perspective of computer science and cryptography.
 Right now, Ha-Joon Chang’s introduction to economics lies on my shelf.
-I have an excel file which I update at the end of each month to observe my financial standing.
-I invest dilettantishly and direct some portion of my monthly salary to charity.
+I have an Excel file which I update each month to observe my financial standing.
+I invest dilettantishly and direct some portion of my monthly income to charity.
 I do not have big goals, and my deliberate efforts to gain financial education in the past year satisfies me.

 Become a PhD candidate if an opportunity arises.

 Since September, I am officially a PhD candidate at ADA University.
-I have defined my initial research direction to be an application of diffusion-based models in deep learning.
-My teaching is now aligned with my research, which I am very happy about, and I posted some of my course lectures for the course CSCI 4701: Deep Learning which I taught first time in the Spring 2025 semester.
+I have defined my initial research direction as an application of diffusion-based models in deep learning.
+My teaching is now aligned with my research, which I am very happy about, and I posted some of my course lectures for CSCI 4701: Deep Learning which I taught for the first time in Spring 2025.

-In addition to aforementioned items, I had other goals which were either too generic, abstract, or unnecessary.
-I had limited my social media usage and completely avoided it in the past months.
-On the other hand, goals like “learn to observe and listen” is not something one can measure, yet I think I did a poor job on the matter.
+In addition to the aforementioned items, I had other goals which were either too generic, abstract, or unnecessary.
+I had limited my social media usage and almost completely avoided it in the past months.
+On the other hand, goals like “learn to observe and listen” is not something one can measure; I think I did a poor job on the matter anyway.
+However, it’s been a while that I enjoy doing Fritz Perls’ exercise while walking, which I think has drastically improved my situational awareness over time.

 Part 2

-Now that I have discussed my earlier goals, I may as well aim at setting my goals for 2026.
-To not repeat the mistake of setting diverse set of unaligned goals, I note down below only five main directions:
+Now that I have discussed my earlier goals, I may as well aim to set my goals for 2026.
+To not repeat the mistake of setting a diverse set of unaligned goals, I note down below only five main directions:

 - Maintain a peak physical condition through structured training and nutrition.